ICGC-TCGA-PanCancer/pancancer-documentation/docs/prod_cluster_with_bindle.md

 First, to create a production environment for running analytical workflows for PanCancer.
 These are employed by "cloud shepherds" in "Phase II" to analyze donors with standardized alignment and variant calling workflows.
-This environment could also by "Phase III" researchers that need a virtual cluster running Hadoop or SGE for their research.
+This environment could also be used by "Phase III" researchers that need a virtual cluster running Hadoop or SGE for their research.
 The second use case is to create a workflow development environment for making and testing new workflows for the project, especially if scaled-up testing across a virtual cluster is required.
-Regardless, the directions for creating a node or cluster with Bindle is the same.
+Regardless, the directions for creating a node or cluster with Bindle are the same.

 ### Build a PanCancer Workflow Running Environment